 A moment later a nurse ran in with a look of concern.
 “Mr. Stanya, you need to calm down.”

 Leo shook his head.
 He couldn’t control his reactions as he began to hyperventilate.
-The nurse ran out to call a doctor, who entered the room moments later.
+The nurse ran out to call for a doctor, who entered the room moments later.

 Leo was too deep into his panic to register what was going on around him, struggling hard to take a breath.